Texas Gov. Greg Abbott busses migrants to LA's Union Station

 "Texas' small border towns remain overwhelmed and overrun by the thousands of people illegally crossing into Texas from Mexico because of President Biden's refusal to secure the border," said Abbott.

 According to the governor, the bus arrived at the transportation hub Wednesday evening.
-It's unclear where the migrants were taken after arriving at Union Station.
+The Coalition for Humane Immigrant Rights of Los Angeles took the migrants to St. Anthony's Croatian Catholic Church in Chinatown.

+"It is abhorrent that an American elected official is using human beings as pawns in his cheap political games," said Mayor Karen Bass.

 "Los Angeles is a major city that migrants seek to go to, particularly now that its city leaders approved its self-declared sanctuary city status," said Abbott.
 "Our border communities are on the frontlines of President Biden's border crisis, and Texas will continue providing this much-needed relief until he steps up to do his job and secure the border."